tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

  2. Create a new case in CRM(e.g. reporting issue, like shipping problem)
  3. Handling most common FAQ using QnAMaker

-And we 1st discover few of the FAQ have some overlap of the LUIS intent e.g. order status enquiry.
+And we 1st discover few of the FAQ have some overlapped of the LUIS intent e.g. order status enquiry.
 To avoid the confusion to LUIS, we decide to separate the FAQ from the LUIS bot and emneded in an existing FAQ page instead.

 ![Here's the simple LUIS]({{site.baseurl}}/images/CoreMinderImages/LUIS.JPG)

 **Bot Implementation**

-Since its an ecommerce site, instead of using the Sign-In card inside the bot, we will leverage the ecommerce web portal(SSL protected) memeber login procedure than extract the user name from email as an identifier (User ID) for BoT/CRM communcation.
+Since its an ecommerce site, instead of using the Sign-In card inside the bot, we will leverage the ecommerce web portal(SSL protected) memeber login procedure than extract the user name from email logon as an identifier (User ID) for BoT/CRM communcation.
 And store its into the user data store below before starting the luis dialog, "CustomerDialog".
 In production, we'll need to ensure it'll successfully sign on before assign the UserEmail as the userId.

 This is the sample code is storing the bot state with user email as the user identifier.
 ```